 Back pain that accompanies a decrease in height or stooped posture may be a sign of a compression fracture.
-Board-certified orthopedic surgeon Miles L. Singer, DO, FACOS, FAOAO, diagnoses and treats compression fractures at Specialists in Spine Surgery, with five locations in Livonia, Commerce, Garden City, Farmington Hills, and Dearborn, Michigan.
+Board-certified orthopedic surgeon Miles L. Singer, DO, FACOS, FAOAO, diagnoses and treats compression fractures at Specialists in Spine Surgery, with four locations in Livonia, Garden City, Farmington Hills, and Dearborn, Michigan.
 If you think you have a compression fracture, call your nearest office or book an appointment online today.

 Your spine is composed of 24 bones (vertebrae) stacked on top of one another, plus your tailbone.
 These bones bear the majority of your body’s weight and allow you to move.
 When one of your vertebrae breaks or collapses, you have a compression fracture.